zephyrie/i4h-docs/docs/index.md

 # Isaac for Healthcare

 NVIDIA Isaac for Healthcare is the three-computer solution for healthcare robotics developers, spanning simulation, training, and deployment of AI robotics solutions.
-Built on NVIDIA Isaac Sim, Isaac Lab, Omniverse, and Holoscan, i4h provides a domain-specific framework for designing, simulating, testing, training, and deploying AI-enabled medical robots.
+Built on NVIDIA Isaac Sim, Isaac Lab, Omniverse, and Holoscan, Isaac for Healthcare provides a domain-specific framework for designing, simulating, testing, training, and deploying AI-enabled medical robots.

 **Built for healthcare applications across:**